 The Plans do not have a board of directors, officers or employees.
 Oversight of the Plans is carried out by the Board of Directors of the Foundation.
 The Director of the Foundation that is an employee of CSTS receives no additional remuneration for serving as a director.
-The remainder of the Board of Directors receives no remuneration directly or indirectly for services provided to the Foundation other than annual directors' fees which totaled \$532,702.99 for the 2023 fiscal year of the Foundation and which were paid from the Administration Fees received by the Foundation from the Plans (including those no longer being distributed).
+The remainder of the Board of Directors receives no remuneration directly or indirectly for services provided to the Foundation other than annual directors' fees which totaled \$551,724 for the 2024 fiscal year of the Foundation and which were paid from the Administration Fees received by the Foundation from the Plans (including those no longer being distributed).

-For the services provided, the Trustee charges fees which are deducted from Income earned on net Contributions and

-Government Grants held in the Plans.
-The amount of these fees paid in 2023 by all Plans administered by us (including those no longer being distributed) was \$263,000.
+For the services provided, the Trustee charges fees which are deducted from Income earned on net Contributions and Government Grants held in the Plans.
+The amount of these fees paid in 2024 by all Plans administered by us (including those no longer being distributed) was \$214,000.

-The charter for the IRC provides that the compensation and permitted expenses of the IRC will be paid by the Plans, and that we will allocate the costs among the Plans on an equitable and reasonable basis.
-The Plans pay the compensation of the committee members which is comprised of annual members' fees which includes the meeting attendance fees for 2 meetings, and meeting attendance fees for additional meetings attended.
+The charter for the IRC provides that the compensation and permitted expenses of the IRC will be paid by the Plans, and that we will allocate the costs among the Plans and CST Spark Education Portfolios on an equitable and reasonable basis.
+The Plans and the CST Spark Education Portfolios pay the compensation of the committee members which is comprised of annual members' fees which includes the meeting attendance fees for 2 meetings, and meeting attendance fees for additional meetings attended.
 Expenses of the IRC include premiums for insurance coverage, legal fees, secretariat fees for record-keeping, travel expenses and reasonable out-of-pocket expenses.
-During the fiscal year of the Plans ended October 31, 2023, total fees paid to E. Chu, K. Ho, C. Cathcart and former IRC member G. Chrispin were \$17,500, \$14,500, \$4,875 and \$9,625, respectively.
-Expenses related to the IRC were \$76,537.00.
+During the fiscal year of the Plans ended October 31, 2024, total fees paid to E. Chu, K. Ho, and C. Cathcart were \$16,000, \$13,000 and \$13,000, respectively.
+Expenses related to the IRC were \$52,757.